Indian River State College: Academics

-The River offers a diverse array of associate and bachelor's degree programs across fields such as education, nursing, business, public safety, and healthcare management.
-The college provides numerous pathways to higher education, including technical certificates, applied technology diplomas, and dual enrollment options for high school students.
+The River offers associate and bachelor's degree programs across fields such as education, nursing, business, public safety, and healthcare management.
+The college also provides other programs including for technical certificates, applied technology diplomas, and dual enrollment options for high school students.

-The River Online, launched in 2013, supports flexible online learning opportunities.
+The River Online, launched in 2013, supports online learning.
 The college also operates the Clark Advanced Learning Center, a charter high school in collaboration with the Martin County School District.
-In 2022, The River introduced the Promise Program, offering eligible local high school graduates full-time, tuition-free enrollment to pursue an associate degree.
+In 2022, The River introduced the Promise Program, offering local high school graduates full-time, tuition-free, enrollment to pursue an associate degree.

+Admissions

+The River has an open admission policy with few admission thresholds, admitting all applicants so long as certain minimum requirements are met.
+The River does not report high school GPA, SAT, or ACT data for admitted students.

+Ranking

+The River is unranked in Best Colleges – Regional Colleges South by U.S. News & World Report.